benjha/docker_isaac/README.md

 The next step is to open POD comunications so it can handle incoming/outgoing messages between SUMMIT and between the outside world.

-ISAAC server uses two services.
+ISAAC-Server will use a service:

 https://docs.olcf.ornl.gov/services_and_applications/slate/networking/services.html

-First, a service is created to expose ports that will allow communication between SUMMIT and ISAAC Server. `isaac_server.yaml' provides service configuration
+to allow communication between SUMMIT and ISAAC-Server, and between ISAAC-Server and ISAAC-Client. `isaac_server.yaml' provides service configuration